-The Needs for APAC Banks to Reinvent Themselvesby Fintechnews Singapore December 20, 2018
+The Need for APAC Banks to Reinvent Themselvesby Fintech News Singapore December 20, 2018

 Consumer banking is rapidly changing in Asia-Pacific (APAC) and banks must reinvent themselves amid changing regulations, emerging technology, elevated client expectations and the entry of disruptive competitors, according to a new article series by EY.